 Only aluminum and tin cans can be recycled curbside.
 For other scrap metals, use the iScrap App to find a scrapyard that will purchase your extra copper, brass, or iron fixtures.

 Thrift stores accept shoes.
-If they’re in great condition, you can sell them online on sites like Poshmark.
-Brands like Nike and Asics offer their own recycling programs – sometimes accepting brands that aren’t their own.
+You can sell them online on sites like Poshmark if they’re in excellent condition.
+Brands like Nike and Asics offer their recycling programs – sometimes accepting brands that aren’t their own.

 If you don’t want to part with your favorite worn-out shoes, shoe cobblers are pros at bringing old shoes back from the dead.

 Best Buy will take your old smartphone and charger off your hands.
-Make sure to clear your personal data first and transfer it to your new device if needed.
+Clear your data first and transfer it to your new device if needed.
 Apple stores encourage customers to trade in their devices (in any condition) for store credit or complimentary recycling.

-H&M accepts socks (even mismatched ones) of any brand – drop yours off at a garment collection box in-store!
+H&M accepts any brand socks (even mismatched ones) – drop yours off at a garment collection box in-store!
 Goodwill or The Salvation Army also accepts socks.

 If your socks are made of 100% natural materials, like cotton or wool, you can compost them.
 You can also turn holey socks into pet toys or cleaning rags.